yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2022/index.md

 ## User interface improvements

 Some users prefer displays closer to the [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio), the glorious 16:10 aspect ratio.
-Now, while Switch games are not intended for any aspect ratio different to the standard 16:9, some users are fine with stretching the image to fill their whole display, even if it means some slight distortion.
+While Switch games are not intended to be played outside the standard 16:9 aspect ratio, some users are fine with stretching the image to fill their whole display, even if it means some slight distortion.
 This has been increasingly popular with the release of the Steam Deck, which uses a 16:10 display, sporting a 1280x800 resolution.
 There’s also the option of the community coming up with different aspect ratio mods for each game, allowing for proper use of those nice extra pixels. german77 took the time to {{< gh-hovercard "9047" "add this new option to the aspect ratio list," >}} which you can find in `Emulation > Configure… > Graphics > Aspect Ratio`.